SLAment/PodosporaGenomes/2_FunctionalAnnotation/README.md

 	$ cd 2_FunctionalAnnotation
 	$ mamba activate funs

-First, to get an idea of how the pipeline looks like we can make a rulegraph:
+First, to get an idea of how the pipeline looks like we can make a rulegraph.
+In Mac, you need to install graphviz to run the following command.
+For that you can do `brew install graphviz` using Homebrew, for example.
+It otherwise works well in Ubuntu.

     $ snakemake --profile profile --rulegraph | dot -Tpng > rulegraph.png